kwsou/simple-song-query-client/README.md

 * To run the server, run `node simple-song-query-client.js`

 ## Build (dev)
-If you want to compile the source yourself to form a standalone exe, do the following:
+If you want to compile the source yourself to form a standalone executable, do the following:
+* Install pkg by running `npm install -g pkg`
 * Install grunt by running `npm install -g grunt`
 * Grunt tasks are setup already without needing you to configure anything.
 Build the project by running `grunt`
 * Once the task finishes, you can find the packaged project under `.\build`
-* Build the project by running `grunt`

 ## Configuration
 You can find the configuration file under `config.ini`.
 Here is the currently supported settings: